-This joint is very mobile with almost 3D movement and held in place by muscles, rather than a solid joint of bone fitting into bone.
+This joint is very mobile with almost 3D movement, having 3 bones offered up to each other, no direct secure bone fixing in a ball and socket type fixing – they are held in place by muscles, rather than a solid joint of bone fitting into bone.

 Aside from an impact of wrenching injury, many things in day to day life are affecting shoulder stability